AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md

 >
 >Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.

-In order to make an Adobe Workfront Fusion HTTP(S) request to servers that require an OAuth 2.0 authorization, you first need to create an OAuth connection.
-Adobe Workfront Fusion ensures that all calls made with this connection have the appropriate authorization headers and automatically refresh associated tokens when required.
+In order to make an [!DNL Adobe Workfront Fusion] HTTP(S) request to servers that require an OAuth 2.0 authorization, you first need to create an OAuth connection. [!DNL Adobe Workfront Fusion] ensures that all calls made with this connection have the appropriate authorization headers and automatically refresh associated tokens when required.

 Workfront Fusion supports the following OAuth 2.0 authentication flows: